zbyju/obsidian/1. Fleeting notes/SWE/Resource Description Framework.md

 Triples are statements
 IRIs for identifying resources
 Literals are basic values
-Blank nodes are for n-ary relationships
+Blank nodes are for n-ary relationships, they are not referenced from outside the graph RDF graph - set of statements

-RDF graph - set of statements
+URIref = URI + optional fragment identifier (http://example.com/people#me)

-URIref = URI + optional
+Set of URIrefs are RDF vocabulary